oracle/bpftune/README.md

   In some cases, we won't need to tune up values; they may be fine as they are.
 But in other cases limits block optimal performance, and if they are raised safely - with awareness of global memory limits - we can get out the way of improved performance.
-Note that in the case of socket buffer sizing, we don't really need to worry about bufferbloat effects by increasing buffer size since the alternative - where we drop a packet or send an error back up to userspace - is likely to be worse.
+Another concern is that increasing buffer size leads to latency - to handle that, we correlate buffer size changes and TCP smoothed round-trip time; if the correlation between these exceeds a threshould (0.7) we stop increasing buffer size.

 # Architecture